 Once you’re done your layout, you want to double-check that your font and image usage is correct.
 Let’s check fonts first.
 Go Type > Find Font….
 A dialogue opens which shows you which fonts have been used in your document.

-You can see in the Find Font dialogue that we only have the font we’ve actually used in our document.
+You can see in the Find Font dialogue that we only have the fonts we’ve actually used in our document.

 We need to ensure that the images we’ve place in our document are properly linked to our file.
 To do so, we can check our Links panel.
 Go Window > Links.
 This panel has a list of each object we’ve placed on our pages.
 It also displays the properties of those images and graphics.